 The trustees who held office during the year and to the date of this report are listed on page 2.

 Auditors

-The organization's auditors, MGK Associates, who were appointed during the year have indicated willingness to continue in office and do so in accordance with the provisions of NGO Coordination Act.
+The organization's auditors, MGK Associates, who have indicated willingness to continue in office and do so in accordance with the provisions of NGO Coordination Act.

 By order of the board